aws/aws-toolkit-common/lsp/client/visualStudio/README.md

 -   the hover contents contain escape sequences.
 This is an artifact of the YAML handler used by the LSP service.
 The fix will be made on the backend.

+# Working Credentials example

+This extension contains functioning code that shows an example of how extensions can resolve AWS credentials, then pass them to the server using encryption.

+The S3 bucket listing server has been set up as a working example.
+The intent behind this concept code is to show how an extension could "push" credentials to the server whenever they are resolved (eg: when a user configures credentials for use with the server, or when the credentials have been refreshed).
+To simulate these events, the extension re-resolves the local `default` shared credentials profile every 10 seconds, and sends the resolved credentials to the server.

 ## Diagnostic Tracing

 Diagnostics tracing can be enabled to output all messages between the client and server, which can be useful when debugging issues.
 This extension has this enabled in `LspClientSettings.json`.
 If you open a folder in Visual Studio and interact with some files, the LSP tracing can be found in `%temp%\VSLogs` in a file named something like "VS3B4F7AF9.LSPClient.IdesLspPoc.LspClient.ToolkitLspClient.NHEX.svclog".
 You can double click this file to view it in the Microsoft Service Trace Viewer (part of the Windows SDK).